East Campus 5 (EC5)

 Welcome to the Master of Public Service program website.
 The MPS program has grown considerably over the past ten years.
-There are now more than two hundred alumni who have been matched to co-op positions at the federal, provincial, and municipal levels, and continue on to successful careers as public servants, policy advocates, and entrepreneurs.
+There are now more than two hundred alumni who have been matched to co-operative education positions at the federal, provincial, and municipal levels, and continue on to successful careers as public servants, policy advocates, and entrepreneurs.

 We have assembled a rich variety of courses, which will train our students in key skills that are required of the public servant of tomorrow: advanced analytical abilities, rich communication skills, effective policy decision making, knowledge of the public service, an understanding of empirical analysis in evidence based policy, the subtleties of good leadership, and familiarity with some of the key decisions taken by different levels of governments.